 Months of entry

-Our Study of Religions programmes place a particular emphasis on contemporary religions.
-They will enable you to undertake in-depth analysis and engage with different traditions in a manner that is free, fair, accurate and open to correction.
+The aim of the programme is not to focus on any one tradition, but to enable engagement with different traditions in a manner that is free, fair, accurate and open to correction.

 Qualification and course duration